 Technical standards and physical demands

 Mayo Clinic School of Health Sciences accepts students who are highly qualified for its programs.
 To be considered for admittance, candidates generally exhibit strong qualifications for the health profession they wish to pursue.
 Applicants to programs must possess these general qualities:

 - Critical thinking skills

 - Ability to learn and function in a variety of settings

-In addition to these general standards, child life specialists should be comfortable working with persons who are ill or have disabilities.
+In addition to these general standards, child life specialists typically are comfortable working with people who are ill or have disabilities.
 Specialists must be patient and tactful when working with people who have a variety of special needs.
 Ingenuity, a sense of humor and imagination are needed to adapt activities to individual needs.
-Good physical coordination is necessary to demonstrate or participate in recreational activities.

 While performing the duties of this job, the intern is regularly required to stand, walk, sit, kneel, talk, hear and use hands.
 The intern must be comfortable navigating the campus and moving through different areas of the hospital or clinics.
 The intern will accompany patients to diagnostic imaging, procedures and surgeries and provide patient support as needed.
 Interns must be able to maintain supervision and lead activities for up to 20 patients while ensuring their safety at all times.
 Interns may need to lift or move up to 50 pounds (23 kilograms).
 The work environment characteristics described above are characteristic of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 See the Mayo School of Health Sciences non-U.S. citizen applicants policy.

 See further Mayo School of Health Sciences admissions policy information.